wdporter/i-am-that-vuepress/63-the-notion-of-doership-is-bondage/readme.md

 **Q:**&ensp;You are sure of yourself.
 But when people come to me for advice, how am I to be sure that my advice is right?

 **M:**&ensp;Watch in what state you are, from what level you talk.
 If you talk from the mind, you may be wrong.
-If you talk from full insight into the situation, with your own mental habits in abeyance, your advice may be a true response.
+If you talk from full insight into the situätion, with your own mental habits in abeyance, your advice may be a true response.
 The main point is to be fully aware that neither you nor the man in front of you are mere bodies; if your awareness is clear and full, a mistake is less likely.

 <script>
 export default {